laurengarcia/url-metadata/README.md

 # url-metadata

 Fetch a URL and scrape its metadata using Node.js or the browser.
-Has optional mode to parse metadata from HTML strings or `Response` objects instead.
+Optional mode to parse metadata from HTML strings or `Response` objects instead.
+You can also request just the fields you need for smaller responses and less extraction work, tuned for your use-case.
 First-class configurable security options available.
 Content is returned raw by design; sanitize your own output (so you control processing efficiency).

 ---
 <div>
-  👉 <i><strong>Looking for a quick hosted solution?</i> <a href="https://minifetch.com">Minifetch</a></strong> is an SEO toolkit built on top of this package by the same author/ maintainer.
+  👉 <i><strong>Looking for a quick hosted solution?</i> <a href="https://minifetch.com">Minifetch</a></strong> is an extraction & SEO toolkit built on top of this package by the same author/ maintainer.
 Get started free:
   <a href="https://www.npmjs.com/package/minifetch-api">npm install minifetch-api</a>
 </div>